Boots Opticians

-Boots Opticians Ltd. operates a chain of ophthalmic and dispensing optician stores in the United Kingdom.
-The company is a subsidiary of Walgreens Boots Alliance (58%) and De Rigo (42%).
+Boots Opticians Limited operates a chain of ophthalmic and dispensing optician stores in the United Kingdom.
+The company is a subsidiary of The Boots Group (58%) and De Rigo (42%).

 History

 The company began trading in the British optical retail market in 1983 in Nottingham, before opening practices in Peterborough, Leeds, Mansfield, Luton and Derby in 1984.
 Boots Opticians Ltd was formed as a subsidiary of Boots The Chemists Ltd in 1987, with the acquisition of Clement Clarke Ltd. and Curry and Paxton Ltd.

 All of Boots Opticians' laser eye surgeries were bought by Optical Express in late 2004.

 On 29 January 2009, it was announced that Boots Opticians were to merge with Dollond & Aitchison, forming a chain of 690 stores and 5,000 staff after Boots purchased a controlling share in D&A. In May 2019, the company was reported to be considering closing more than 200 stores within two years.